 Southeast Florida Roundup

 Long range plan: Florida Fish and Wildlife Conservation Commission opens a shooting range

-In 2004, Palm Beach County paid $60 million for 1,900-acre Mecca Farms, citrus grove land near Palm Beach Gardens, to house the future home of Scripps Florida and the biotech cluster of businesses that bio-boosters envisioned in recruiting Scripps.
+In 2004, Palm Beach County paid $60 million for 1,900-acre Mecca Farms, citrus grove land near Palm Beach Gardens, to house the future home of Scripps Florida and the biotech cluster of businesses that bio-boosters envisioned.
 The county spent another $91 million on design work and extending infrastructure before environmentalist protests overwhelmed the plan, and Scripps located in Jupiter instead.
 The county took a bath on its Mecca investment.
 It sold the site for $26 million to the South Florida Water Management District.
 As part of the deal, the Florida Fish and Wildlife Conservation Commission got 150 acres to create the Palm Beach County Shooting Sports Park.

 BOCA RATON — Prison operator GEO Group acquired West Caldwell, N.J.-based rehab services company Community Education Centers for $360 million.
 Office Depot cited a restructuring for an undisclosed number of layoffs.